Feb 03, 2026 · 9 min read

 Most factories rely on basic PLC thresholds and SCADA alarms.
 If a motor's temperature exceeds 85°C, a red light flashes on an HMI and an alarm horn sounds.

 This is a reactive architecture.
 By the time the temperature actually hits 85°C and the alarm triggers, the bearing has already seized, the motor has already burnt out, and the downtime event has already begun.
-You are not preventing the failure; you are merely documenting it.
+This approach reacts to failures rather than preventing them.

-To prevent the failure, you must detect the anomaly that occurs weeks before the hard threshold is breached.
+To prevent the failure, you typically should detect the anomaly that occurs weeks before the hard threshold is breached.

 The Solution: Moving from Reactive to Predictive with Edge AI

-The only mathematical way to eliminate unplanned downtime is to transition from Reactive Maintenance ("Fix it when it breaks") to Predictive Maintenance (PdM).
+The primary mathematical way to significantly reduce unplanned downtime is to transition from Reactive Maintenance ("Fix it when it breaks") to Predictive Maintenance (PdM).

 This requires constant, high-frequency analysis of machine vibration, acoustics, and power consumption signatures.
 However, you cannot stream 10,000 data points per second from every motor in your factory up to a Cloud AI server.
 The internet bandwidth costs would be astronomical, and the latency would render the AI useless.